RLAlab/rlalab.github.io/content/authors/Yi Wan/_index.md

 ---
 # Display name
-title: Alejandro Lopez Barbera
+title: Yi Wan

 # Full Name (for SEO)
-first_name: Alejandro
+first_name: Yi
-last_name: Lopez Barbera
+last_name: Wan

 # Is this the primary user of the site?
 superuser: true